 Locals call it the Magic Lake or the Dahab Salt Lake.
 Chances are that you'll pass right by it, but I highly recommend going for a swim.
 The percentage of salt is extremely high in this lake, which gives you crazy buoyancy just like the famous Dead Sea.

-You’ll often see locals come here to cover themselves in the salty, white mud.
+Locals often come here to cover themselves in the salty, white mud.
 This is a natural mud mask that many claim removes impurities and dead skin from the body.

 Did you know?
 Dahab was once a former Bedouin fishing village.
 This quaint town attracted its first tourists when divers discovered the Blue Hole.